 - Loss of value on the patent

 - Production delays

 All of this can harm your bottom line, and make recovery more difficult as the market changes.

 As some countries are more prone to copying ideas and mass production of similar products, it’s essential to get it right the first time.
 The best way to do that is to first understand who will be reading it, and the intended purpose.

 Understanding the audience

 There are two types of audiences for patent translation.
-The first are those who deal with filing, where the languages need to be simple and clear.
-This helps to avoid confusion and speeds up the process of the successful patent application.
+The first are those who deal with filing, where the language needs to be simple and clear.
+This helps to avoid confusion and speeds up the process of successful patent application.
 Avoiding technical jargon while still conveying the meaning of the application of the product is vital.

 When a patent is needed as legal evidence, it is important that the translation is as close to the technical specifications as possible.
 Typically, only the parts of the patent application that are required in the dispute need to be translated.